ggerganov/ggml/examples/mnist/README.md

 ```

 The training script includes an evaluation of the model on the test set.
-To evaluate the model using GGML, run:
+To evaluate the model on the CPU using GGML, run:

 ```bash
 $ ../../build/bin/mnist-eval mnist-fc-f32.gguf data/MNIST/raw/t10k-images-idx3-ubyte data/MNIST/raw/t10k-labels-idx1-ubyte